hoehermann/purple-gowhatsapp/README.md

     * `inline`: embed in the conversation window
     * `xfer`: treat as file download
-    * `both`: do both
+    * `both`: do both (default)

-* `inline-stickers` bool
-  If set to true (default), stickers will automatically be downloaded and may embedded in the conversation window if an appropriate webp GDK pixbuf loader is present.
+  Note: Attachment download behaviour is influenced by the `attachment-path-template` setting.

 * `group-is-file-origin` bool
   It set to true (default), when a file is posted into a group chat, that chat will be the origin of the file.
 If set to false, the file will originate from the group chat *participant*.
 At time of writing, Bitlbee wants this to be false.
   Note: File transfers for group chats are supported since libpurple 2.14.0.

 * `attachment-path-template` string
   This is a template for specifying a path to a local file-name.
-Setting this to a non-empty value will store attachments immediately, completely bypassing libpurple's file transfer mechanism.
+Setting this to a non-empty value will enable the automated downloader which stores attachments immediately, completely bypassing libpurple's file transfer mechanism.
 This can be useful for message bridges with limited resources.
+Also it can help with maintaining the order of messages.
 Sub-directories will be created as needed.
 Profile pictures will be stored in the contact's directory.

   Default value is the empty string.